Find a Law Firm

 Find an Approved Solicitor on the The Mortgage Works Conveyancing Panel

-I require the services of a The Mortgage Works panel solicitor in Stirling.
-Can you assist?
+I need to find a The Mortgage Works panel solicitor in Stirling.
+Could you help me?

-It is not clear why you need a The Mortgage Works panel solicitor but in any event, if you can not find one on our search tool you will need to speak directly to The Mortgage Works to find out which solicitors in The Mortgage Works are on their panel.
+Unfortunately it’s not apparent why you need a The Mortgage Works panel solicitor but in any event, if you can not find one on our search tool you will need to speak directly to The Mortgage Works to find out which solicitors in The Mortgage Works are on their panel.
 If you do find such a firm not listed please direct them to our site to list.
 After all the cost is only one £1 a month

-I have decided to exercise my right to buy my property off the council.
-I have a mortgage offer with The Mortgage Works.
-Conveyancing is new to me.
+I am currently in the process of buying my council flat.
+I have a mortgage agreed with The Mortgage Works.
+Conveyancing is not something I have any knowledge of.
 Can I proceed without a solicitor easily?
-I think we can but we keep being told I should have one.
+I think we can but we keep being told I should use one.
 Any advice?

 It is not advisable proceed with a house purchase without a solicitor.
 The council's solicitor are not acting for you.
 You need a solicitor for a number reasons.
 One of which is to verify what plans the Council have for repairs and refurbishment for the next five years.
 Many leaseholders have been stung for contributions of thousands of pounds.
 In any event if you are getting a mortgage with The Mortgage Works you will need to appoint a solicitor on the The Mortgage Works conveyancing panel.